edubadges/edubadges-server/README.md

 - `pip install -r requirements.txt`

-if on a mac mysqlclient does not build, try:
+if on a mac psycopg does not build, try:
 ```
-LDFLAGS=-L/usr/local/opt/openssl/lib pip install mysqlclient
+LDFLAGS=-L/usr/local/opt/openssl/lib pip install psycopg
 ```

-If for some reason the library files for mysql are no longer there due to an upgrade
+If for some reason the library files for postgresql are no longer there due to an upgrade
 ```
-pip install --upgrade --force-reinstall --no-cache-dir mysqlclient
+pip install --upgrade --force-reinstall --no-cache-dir psycopg
 ```

 ### Run / debug IDE